9 Safety Hazards to Watch Out for Around the House

 - Use Back Burners: Most burns occur in the home and workplace, and children and women are most likely to suffer a burn in the kitchen.
 To prevent burns, use the back burners when possible.
 This makes it more difficult for kids to accidentally touch a hot stovetop.
 Never rest tempting items like cookies or toys on the stovetop, even when it’s not in use.

 - Add Stove Knob Covers: Stoves—especially gas ones—are the perfect place for something to accidentally catch on fire.
-Protect your home from a potential fire by adding stove knob covers like these from Safety 1st.
+Protect your home from a potential fire by adding stove knob covers from Safety 1st.
 They keep small hands from turning on burners or grownups from inadvertently knocking burners to the “on” position.